Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 This mini-test reveals more weaknesses than any risk analysis on paper.

-A Business Impact Analysis is not a 100-page document created by an external consultant that no one reads.
+A Business Impact Analysis is not a 100-page document produced by an external consultant that nobody reads afterward.

 It is also not a one-time project.